Walnux/ArrowDocuments/README.md

 # Current statues and plan
 ## [Arrow 0.1 release](/path/to/0.1Release): prove of Concept
--Busybox, Python, Node, Kubernetes(Golang), Redis*, Nginx are proved to be running as Arrow -ASDK(Arrow System Development Kit) whcih is based on Alpine to build Arrow(attached mode) images -Linux kernel with Aloader, Ainit, Anotify features added to implement the Single task kernel -Qemu-KVM based virtural machine is used
+- Busybox, Python, Node, Kubernetes(Golang), Redis*, Nginx are proved to be running as Arrow
+- ASDK(Arrow System Development Kit) whcih is based on Alpine to build Arrow(attached mode) images
+- Linux kernel with Aloader, Ainit, Anotify features added to implement the Single task kernel
+- Qemu-KVM based virtural machine is used
--Arrow service for running and managing Arrows.
+- Arrow service for running and managing Arrows.
 Arrow Life-cycle, Network, Anotify, Crossbow, Engine, Qemu-engine, log, I/O, Arrow Spec features are provided from the Service

 ## [Arrow 0.2 design & plan](/Path/to/0.2ReleasePlan): Make arrow useful
 - Run more applications as Arrow